nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 5. If a "meeting" time block is detected within the time slot, the edit is invalid.
 An invalid exception is thrown by `Contact`, and the user will be informed that the edit is invalid.

-    NOTE: `TextUI` and `Exception` classes which are involved in generating the exception, and displaying the exception message to the user are omitted to keep the sequence diagram concise.
+    >:information_source: `TextUI` and `Exception` classes which are involved in generating the exception, and displaying the exception message to the user are omitted to keep the sequence diagram concise.

 ### 3.6 Delete a scheduled meeting